Houston Stewart Chamberlain: Joining the Nazis

+Death

+Chamberlain continued living in Bayreuth until his death in 1927.
+Chamberlain died on 9 January 1927 and his ashes were buried at the Bayreuth cemetery in the presence of Hitler along with several highly ranked members of the Nazi Party.

 Impact of The Foundations

 During his lifetime Chamberlain's works were read widely throughout Europe, and especially in Germany.
 His reception was particularly favourable among Germany's conservative elite.
-Kaiser Wilhelm II patronised Chamberlain, maintaining a correspondence, inviting him to stay at his court, distributing copies of The Foundations of the Nineteenth Century among the German Army, and seeing that The Foundations was carried in German libraries and included in the school curricula.
-In 1932 in an essay entitled "Anti-Semitics" denouncing antisemitism, the "homeless left" German journalist Carl von Ossietzky wrote: "Intellectual anti-Semitism was the special prerogative of Houston Stewart Chamberlain, who, in The Foundations of the Nineteenth Century, concretized the fantasies of Count Arthur de Gobineau, which had penetrated to Bayreuth.
-He translated them from the language of harmless snobbery into [the language] of a modernized, seductive mysticism."
+Kaiser Wilhelm II patronised Chamberlain, distributing copies of The Foundations of the Nineteenth Century among the German Army, and seeing that The Foundations was carried in German libraries and included in the school curricula.
+In 1932 in an essay entitled "Anti-Semitics" denouncing antisemitism, the "homeless left" German journalist Carl von Ossietzky wrote: Intellectual anti-Semitism was the special prerogative of Houston Stewart Chamberlain, who, in The Foundations of the Nineteenth Century, concretized the fantasies of Count Arthur de Gobineau, which had penetrated to Bayreuth.
+He translated them from the language of harmless snobbery into [the language] of a modernized, seductive mysticism.
 Ossietzky ended his essay with the warning: "Today there is a strong smell of blood in the air.
 Literary anti-Semitism forges the moral weapon for murder.
 Sturdy and honest lads will take care of the rest."

 The Foundations would prove to be a seminal work in German nationalism.
 Due to its success, aided by Chamberlain's association with the Wagner circle, its ideas of Aryan supremacy and a struggle against Jewish influence spread widely across the German state at the beginning of the century.
 If it did not form the framework of later Nazi ideology, at the very least it provided its adherents with a seeming intellectual justification.
 Many of Chamberlain's ideas such as his emphasis on a racial struggle between Aryans vs. Jews for world domination; his championing of "world power status" for Germany; his call for a "planned economy" (something realized in 1936 when Hitler brought in the First Four Year Plan which saw the German state take over the economy); his vision of Germany becoming the Volksgemeinschaft (people's community"); his demand for a "third way" between capitalism and socialism; his total opposition to democracy; and his nostalgia for an agrarian lifestyle were central to Nazism.
 The only Nazi idea that Chamberlain missed was Lebensraum (living space), the perceived need for Germany to colonize Eastern Europe while displacing the existing population to make room for Aryan colonists.
 However, there were differences in that Chamberlain was always a monarchist and believed that when his friend Hitler came to power, he would restore the monarchy and put his other friend Wilhelm II back on the throne.
 Moreover, Chamberlain was just one of the many völkische thinkers who influenced Hitler.